Table of Content

 Definition of Done

 A set of criteria is declared between the teams and the product owner by which the project completion is carried out.
 A Definition of Done (DoD) is accurate when it is equal to potentially shippable.
-It defines when a backlog item is ready for a team to work on in an upcoming sprint.
+It indicates when a backlog item is ready for development in the next sprint.

 Undone Work